kdeary/Ethermeris/README.md

 # Ethermeris
-An Experimental Real-time State Management Networking Framework for Node.js
+An Real-time State Management Networking Framework for Node.js

 ## Features
 Ethermeris is a real-time networking framework that simplifies state management between the server and clients.
 It consists of: